Community Affairs Officer: Jamie Miernik - jamorgan10(at)comcast.net

 256 520-2055 cell

-Huntsville has formed a Bicycle Safety Committee that meets regularly in response to increased calls for improved bicycle awareness.
+Huntsville has formed a Bicycle Advocacy & Safety Committee (BASC) that meets regularly in response to increased calls for improved bicycle awareness.
 Members of the SCCC and Alabike are among the committee members.
 City of Huntsville web page is now online

 .
 See also the new BikeHuntsville.com

-As part of the new Huntsville Bike Plan, we are looking for businesses and offices to approach to install bike parking.
+As part of the new Huntsville Bike Plan, we are looking for businesses and offices to approach to install bike parking and apply for the league of American Bicyclist (LAB) Bicycle Friendly Business (BFB) status.

 FY 2012-2015 Statewide Transportation Improvement Program (STIP)